codership/galera/Docs_tommi/python3/source/glossary.rst

       transactional system.
 It can be used to create a synchronous multi-master replication solution to achieve high availability and scale-out.

-      See :ref:`Galera Replication <Galera Replication>` for more details.
+      See :ref:`Galera Replication Plugin <Galera Replication Plugin>` for more details.

    Global Transaction ID
       To keep the state identical on all nodes, the *wsrep API* uses